Price drops and restocks rarely happen at convenient times.

 - specific URLs and variants

-- a record of exactly what changed
+- a record of exactly what changed and when

 5) Website change monitoring (best general solution)

 The remaining problem is interpretation: product pages have a lot of noise (reviews, recommended items, tracking widgets, footers).
+That's where summarization matters.

 The workflow that actually scales: monitor + summarize